PrismLibrary/Prism/README.md

 Prism 6 is a fully open source version of the Prism guidance [originally produced by Microsoft patterns & practices](http://blogs.msdn.com/b/dotnet/archive/2015/03/19/prism-grows-up.aspx).
 The core team members were all part of the P&amp;P team that developed Prism 1 through 5, and the effort has now been turned over to the open source community to keep it alive and thriving to support the .NET community.
 There are thousands of companies who have adopted previous versions of Prism for WPF, Silverlight, and Windows Runtime, and we hope they will continue to move along with us as we continue to evolve and enhance the framework to keep pace with current platform capabilities and requirements.

-At the current time we have no plans to create new versions of the library for Silverlight or for Windows 8/8.1/WP8.1.
+At the current time, we have no plans to create new versions of the library for Silverlight or for Windows 8/8.1/WP8.1.
 For those you can still use the previous releases from Microsoft P&amp;P [here](https://msdn.microsoft.com/en-us/library/Gg430869%28v=PandP.40%29.aspx) and [here](http://prismwindowsruntime.codeplex.com/).
 If there is enough interest and contributors to do the work, we can consider it, but it is not on our roadmap for now.

 ## Build Status